 Cola Ball: A Dagashi Jelly Candy from Yaokin

-Those treats are sold at a price ranging from 10 yen (about 0.1 USD) to 100 yen (about 1 USD) in Dagashiya and supermarkets, marketed mainly towards children and teenagers.
+Those treats are sold at a price ranging from 10 yen to 100 yen in Dagashiya and supermarkets, marketed mainly towards children and teenagers.

-Dagashi comes in numerous varieties, and the majority are unique.
+Dagashi comes in numerous varieties, and many are unique.
 Most kids in Japan grow up with Dagashi treats, which is why most Japanese people are familiar with them.

 Since there are so many Dagashi varieties, even now, I once in a while come across one I have never seen before.
-And that also applies to what I introduce this time.
+And that also applies to what I introduce here.

 Cola Ball Candy from Yaokin

-From the outside of the bag, the semisphere-shaped wine red stuff inside looked like jelly candy.
+From the outside of the package, the semisphere-shaped wine-red stuff inside looked like jelly candy.
 But I was not sure what exactly it was.
-So I wanted to make it clear, and here it is now.
+So I wanted to make it clear, and here it is.

-In the bag, there are 11 small plastic cups of individually packed candy.
-And as I expected from their appearance, these are cola-flavored jelly candies.
+There are 11 small plastic cups of individually packed candy in the bag.
+As I expected from their appearance, these are cola-flavored jelly candies.

 The odd-looking yet adorable yellow mascot character on the packaging gives me the impression that this product is just for children.

 These Dagashi jellies are pretty firm and not that sweet.
-I like the texture, but the cola flavor is somewhat weak to me.
+I like the texture but felt the cola flavor is somewhat weak.

-Nevertheless, since this product overall gives me a sense of nostalgia, I was pretty satisfied with it.
+Nonetheless, since this product gives me a sense of nostalgia, overall, I was pretty satisfied with it.

-Lastly, for people who want to know the ingredients and nutrition facts of the cola ball candy, here are the labels.
+Lastly, for your information, here are the ingredients and nutrition facts of the Yaokin cola ball candy.